Welcome 2012! Smoked Salmon Crisps with Lemon Wasabi Cream Cheese and My Top 5 Recipes of 2011

-This post was scheduled to go up at midnight.
-But I scheduled it a few hours earlier, so in retrospect, this is Lisa of New Years past speaking.
+This post was scheduled to go up at midnight, but I scheduled it a few hours earlier, so in retrospect, this is Lisa of New Years past speaking.
 Let me explain…

-The reason I initially scheduled this for midnight was because I was invited by Lora of Cake Duchess and Sanjeeta of Lite Bite to take part in a Virtual Party Bloghop to welcome in 2012 , and that’s when they asked us to put it up, at or after midnight.
+The reason I initially scheduled this for midnight was because I was invited by Lora of Cake Duchess and Sanjeeta of Lite Bite to take part in a Virtual Party Bloghop to welcome in 2012 , and that’s when they asked us to put it up; at or after midnight.

-That said, there’s a bunch of great food bloggers taking part, so once all posts are up, (this party is on until January 7th), just clicking the linky at the bottom of this post will take you to a gallery of gorgeous dishes to celebrate the New Year.
+That said, there’s a bunch of great food bloggers taking part, so once all the posts are up, (this party is on until January 7th), just clicking the linky at the bottom of this post will take you to a gallery of gorgeous dishes to celebrate the New Year.
 The Twitter hashtag is #Welcome2012.
 Join us all week long!

 Logo created by Heather of Farmgirl Gourmet

-I now dub these bagels with cream cheese, lox and onions, REFINED.
-Oh, with a lot less calories too, if you don’t eat 3 dozen of them.
 Speaking of bagels, do any of you order your bagels ‘scooped’?
 This is where they tear out the doughy innards before filling it with whatever you choose, to cut carbs and calories.
-I’m sorry, I will try to eat as healthy as I can, but no way in hell am I ever giving up those doughy innards when I treat myself to a bagel with cream cheese, lox, onions, capers, or whatever I’m craving that day.
-It’s sort of sacrilege to me…it’s the best part!
+I’m sorry, I will try to eat as healthy as I can, but no way in hell am I ever giving up those doughy innards when I treat myself to a bagel with cream cheese, lox, onions, (and sometimes capers if they have them) or whatever I’m craving that day.
+It’s sort of sacrilege to me; the best part of the bagel!

-One last thing before I get to my top posts of 2011.
+SO, one last thing before I get to my top posts of 2011.
 As part of this virtual New Years party, we were given a list of things to do.
 One was optional, asking us to name and link to bloggers who inspired us in 2011.
-People who know me in real life would say one thing.
+People who know me in real life would say one thing..
 “Nope, she never picks out people and leaves others out, so she won’t do that”.
-Yes, that’s the truth..I’m the type of person who will drive my kids crazy by making them invite everyone in the class to their birthday parties when they’re in elementary school, and I still have enough reign/authority to do so.
+Yes, that’s the truth.
+I’m the type of person who will drive my kids crazy by making them invite everyone in the class to their birthday parties when they’re in elementary school, and I still have enough reign/authority to do so.

 Herein lies my top posts of 2011.
 I decided to forgo the usual top 10, 11 for 2011, or 12 for 2012.
 Instead, 2+0+1+1 = 4, and I prefer odd numbers, so here are my TOP 5 posts of 2011.